-Conservation status ranks are based on a one to five scale, ranging from Critically Imperiled (S1), Imperiled (S2), Vulnerable (S3), Probably Secure (S4) to demonstrably Secure (S5).
-Additional ranks include Historical (SH) - known from only historical occurrences but still some hope of rediscovery; there is evidence that the species may be extinct or extirpated, but not enough to state this with certainty.
-Not Applicable (SNA) -a conservation status rank is not applicable because the species is not a suitable target for conservation activities.
+Conservation status ranks are based on a one to five scale, ranging from Critically Imperilled (S1), Imperilled (S2), Vulnerable (S3), Probably Secure (S4) to demonstrably Secure (S5).
+Additional ranks include Historical (SH) - known from only historical (greater than 40 years since last reported) occurrences but still some hope of rediscovery; there is evidence that the species may be extinct or extirpated, but not enough to state this with certainty.
+Not Applicable (SNA) - a conservation status rank is not applicable because the species is not a suitable target for conservation activities.
 This includes accidental (e.g., Great Egret) or introduced species (e.g., Sweetclover).
 Unranked (SNR) - conservation status not yet assessed.
 Unrankable (SU) due to lack of information or due to substantially conflicting information about status or trends.

-Figure 2: The number of taxa (species, subspecies, or varieties) for each group of plants, animals, and fungi that are known from Yukon in 2016 and their conservation rank (Yukon Conservation Data Centre).
+Figure 2: The number of taxa (species, subspecies, or varieties) for each group of plants, animals, and fungi that are known from Yukon in 2017 and their conservation rank (Yukon Conservation Data Centre).

-HOW TO CONTRIBUTE INaturalist.ca.
+PROFILE HOW TO CONTRIBUTE iNaturalist.ca.